William Emmet, President

 A resident of Mount Pleasant for 35 years.
 B.A. and M.A.
 Twenty-five years’ experience as a proposal and marketing writer, editor, and manager.
 Contributed to the community as a volunteer by writing articles for local publications, organizing art events, and supporting a range of progressive programs to address social issues.
 Former Village treasurer; serves on the Communications Committee.

 Katie Tyler, Vice President, and Membership Committee Co-Chair

 A resident of Mount Pleasant for more than 30 years.
 B.Sc. (sociology) and M.A. (human resources).
 Twenty-seven years’ experience in human resources at the World Bank and 15 years’ prior human resources experience in the United Kingdom.
 Volunteer social worker in London and former officer and director of Historic Mount Pleasant.
 Founding Board Member of Mount Pleasant Village and its first president.
 Serves as Membership Committee Chair.

 Michael Burke, Membership Committee Co-Chair

-Tom Conway, Governance Committee Co-Chair and Committee on Committees Chair
+Bonnie Cain, Program Committee Co-Chair and Committee of Committees Chair

 Elinor Hart, Volunteer Services Committee Chair